-The Plan is exposed to credit risk through its investments in Short-term Investments, fixed-income securities and inflation-linked assets, as well as its foreign currency hedging activities (presented in Foreign equity funds and Foreign real estate funds) and securities-lending transactions.
+The Plan is exposed to credit risk through its investments in short-term investments, fixed-income securities and inflation-linked assets, as well as its foreign currency hedging activities and securities-lending transactions.

-The Plan's credit risk on Short-term Investments, fixed-income securities and inflation-linked assets is managed by setting concentration limits on the exposure to any single issuer, as well as by setting minimum credit-rating criteria for investment.
+The Plan's credit risk on short-term investments, fixed-income securities and inflation-linked assets is managed by setting concentration limits on the exposure to any single issuer, as well as by setting minimum credit-rating criteria for investment.
 The maximum exposure to any one issuer cannot exceed 10% of the total fair value of bond holdings, other than securities issued by the federal or provincial governments.
 The minimum credit rating for any single security is based on a composite rating from three rating agencies.
 The minimum rating at the time of purchase must be the equivalent of BBB (low) as determined by the Dominion Bond Rating Service.